Friends of the Wild Flower Garden

 Both sides of the hemlock grove path and the tarvia path as it crossed the Garden's space had a fence from 1924 until the mid 1950s, the fence first erected by Eloise Butler in 1924 and then replaced in 1938/39.
 For details of this fencing arrangement see this article.

-The photo below shows the bird feeding station on the north side of Eloise Butler's 1924 fences in the hemlock grove.
+The photo below shows the bird feeding station on the north side of Eloise Butler's 1924 fences near the hemlock grove.
 The structure in the background is a storage shed.
 There is an access gate between the two.
 Photo by Lulu May Aler, 1936, in the Martha Crone Papers, MHS.(1a) Click on image for larger version.

 Outside the back gate, fenced separately, was a large, open, old bird-feeding table.
 I became acquainted with the lady who for many years maintained that feeder, a Ms. Lulu May Aler.
 During the 1950-51 feeding season Ms. Aler told me she was getting too old to continue this volunteer task next season.
 Would I happen to know of anyone who could take over for her?
 Well, it just so happened that I did.
 There were four boys in the Minneapolis Bird Club who lived in the Homewood district not too far from the Garden.
 Yes, they eagerly took on that job.
 The Minneapolis Bird Club was affiliated with the Minneapolis Audubon Society and took over from that time on.
 (3)